Own property in The Philippines

 Cebu

-The Province of Cebu is friendlier for those who want the perfect city and island lifestyle blend.
+The Province of Cebu is friendlier for those who want the perfect blend of city and island lifestyles.
 When living in Cebu, foreigners can easily access stunning beaches, refreshing mountains, and outdoor activities.
 Further, a few minutes of travel can easily transport you to Cebu City, where many economic activities and international businesses operate.

 Bohol